raslenzaddem/tester/README.md

   - The mixer80 model is a MixerTTS model, a non‑autoregressive architecture based on MLP‑Mixer adapted for speech synthesis.
 It has 1.5M parameters and generates 80‑bin mel‑spectrograms.
   - The vocos model is a GAN‑based vocoder that directly generates Fourier spectral coefficients, achieving state‑of‑the‑art audio quality with an order‑of‑magnitude speed improvement over time‑domain vocoders.
 It has 13.4M parameters and outputs 22.05kHz waveforms (with a vocos44 variant for 44.1kHz).
   - Both models are distributed in the ONNX format for offline, CPU‑efficient inference.
 The mel‑spectrogram covers frequencies up to 8kHz; the vocoder artificially extends bandwidth to 11.025kHz (22.05kHz for vocos44).
+  - Refer to the Ressources and References section of this documentation for more information about the model.

 ### catt-eo:
 - Reference: The model page lists it as a vowelizer for Arabic text, converted from a PyTorch checkpoint (best_eo_mlm_ns_epoch_193.pt) [0†L4-L7][7†L13].